Linuxfabrik/lfops/roles/monitoring_plugins/README.rst

     :header-rows: 1

     Tag,                                What it does
-    monitoring_plugins,                 "Deploy the monitoring plugins, including Linuxfabrik libraries and custom plugins" monitoring_plugins::custom,         "Only deploy the custom plugins"
+    monitoring_plugins,                 "Deploy the monitoring plugins, including the Linuxfabrik Plugin Library and custom plugins" monitoring_plugins::custom,         "Only deploy the custom plugins"
-    monitoring_plugins::nuitka_compile, "Windows only: Only compile the python plugins using nuitka"
+    monitoring_plugins::nuitka_compile, "Windows only: Only compile the Python plugins using nuitka"

 Role Variables